mayurssoni2456/imageservice/README.md

 # imageservice
 [![Coverage Report](https://img.shields.io/badge/coverage-view_report-blue)](https://mayurssoni2456.github.io/imageservice/)
+## Notes
+- I used AI as a productivity enhancer — mainly for boilerplate, syntax queries, and refactoring suggestions.
+- I treated this assignment like a real project, solving the core problem myself and using AI where it added speed without sacrificing understanding

 Serverless image upload service built with TypeScript, AWS Lambda, API Gateway, S3, and DynamoDB.

 ## Architecture